UltralightScopes/UltralightScopes/README.md

 Tools required include strong scissors, a Phillips head screwdriver, and ideally some basic astronomy, high school geometry, and trigonometry knowledge.

-The PDF document *PushTo - Using Gravity to Find Stars* provides an overview, operating manual, calibration manual, and maths background.
-See also the video [PushTo](https://youtu.be/jDFmWMqel0E).
+The PDF document *Using Gravity to Find Stars* provides an overview, operating manual, calibration manual, and maths background.
+See also the video [Using gravity to find stars](https://youtu.be/bQ3izaqIlxg)]

 **The source code and files include:**